Jagath Jayasuriya: Military career

 Joining the army after completing schooling in 1978 as a cadet officer, he was at the top of his class at the Army Training Centre and was commissioned into the Sri Lanka Armoured Corps as a second lieutenant on 23 January 1980 with his military career spanning the Sri Lankan Civil War.
 He was promoted to the ranks of lieutenant in 1981, captain in 1984, major in 1988 and lieutenant colonel in 1993.
 During this time he had served as a troop leader (1980–1983) and adjutant (1984–1985) of the 1st Reconnaissance Regiment.
 After a brief posting as a staff officer at Army Headquarters, he was later appointed squadron commander, 1st Reconnaissance Regiment.
 From 1990 to 1992 he had served as a brigade major, 9 Brigade in Jaffna and served as Chief Instructor at Officers Study Centre and Staff Officer II (Training), Army Training Centre.
 In 1992 he was the Second in Command of the 3rd Reconnaissance Regiment and had served as a Staff Officer of the Armoured Brigade in 1994 he became the commanding officer, 1st Reconnaissance Regiment, Sri Lanka Armoured Corps till June 1995.
 During July 1995 - May 1996, he was the general staff officer at the Joint Operations Headquarters (JOH) and later served as military secretary Army Headquarters.

 In 1997, he was the brigade commander of the armoured brigade and in 1998 posted to the 563 Infantry Brigade as its brigade commander.
 He was critically wounded during the Operation Jayasikurui in 1998, when his jeep hit a land mine in the Kolamadu area.
 After recuperating he was the military liaison officer at Ministry of Defence till 2002 and was promoted to brigadier in 2001.
 That year he was appointed the commandant of the Sri Lanka Military Academy.
 In December 2004, he was appointed director of operations at Army Headquarters and thereafter promoted to the rank of major general he took over as general officer commanding of the 52 Division.

 In mid-2007 he was appointed commander Security Forces Headquarters - Wanni (SFHQ-W).
 From this capacity he directed the military operations in the Wanni region that was aimed at regaining area controlled by the LTTE.
 This saw several major battles which included the Battle of Vidattaltivu, the Battle of Paranthan, the Battle of Kilinochchi, the Third Battle of Elephant Pass and the Battle of Mullaitivu.
 At the height of the war he had 5 divisions and 3 task forces under his command, thus making it the largest military command in Sri Lankan military history.
 He is the colonel commandant of the Sri Lanka Armoured Corps and the Mechanized Infantry Regiment.

-On 15 July 2009, he left SFHQ-W to take over as Commander of the Sri Lankan Army.
-On 14 June 2013, he was promoted to the rank of full general and was appointed Chief of Defence Staff with effect from 1 August 2013, when he relinquished command as Army Commander.
+On 15 July 2009, he left SFHQ-W to take over as Commander of the Sri Lanka Army.
+On 14 June 2013, he was promoted to the rank of full general and was appointed Chief of Defence Staff with effect from 1 August 2013, when his tenure as Army Commander ended.
 He held the post till June 2015 when he retired from the army.